jdelvalle12/journeeztrip/README.md

 ## Usage

-Created a database to manage employee information in a database
+Created an app for first time solo travelers to have everything they need in one when traveling.

 ## License

-None
+MIT

 ## Badges